- How much money do I need to start day trading futures?

-At Samurai Trading Academy, we recommend that traders start with an account of $5,000 or more (after finding consistent success for extended periods in simulated trading first).
-With our trading approach, a STA trader can expect an average losing trade with one contract to be worth $50.
+At Samurai Trading Academy we recommend that traders start with an account of $5,000 or more but only after achieving consistent success for extended periods in simulated trading.
+With our trading approach, a STA trader can expect an average losing trade with one contract to be worth ~$50.
 This means the average risk will be about 1% of your total account for a given trade if using a $5,000 account.
 It's important that newer traders never exceed 2% risk on a single trade so starting with a slightly larger account provides us with some extra flexibility in terms of risk management.

 Who is Cody Hind, the Founder and Head Trader at Samurai Trading Academy?

-I am an Emini S&P 500 (ES) futures and Forex day trader who has been actively trading the markets for nearly a decade.
+I am an Emini S&P 500 (ES) futures and Forex day trader who has been actively trading the markets for over a decade.
 I first became interested in trading when I was still in grade school and we had a class project to pick stocks and track them over the course of two months.
-I remember having no idea what any of the symbols were or what these companies did, but I picked based on some random criteria and hoped for the best.
+I remember having no idea what any of the symbols were or what these companies did but I picked based on some random criteria and hoped for the best.
 What I ended up getting was a losing performance but I still enjoyed the learning experience and a seed had been planted - I wanted to learn to trade.

-Although I went on to university and built my own businesses outside the markets, I always had that interest in trading in the back of my mind.
-I started to research and realized that my business education had taught me almost nothing about what it actually meant to be a trader, but I was determined to push through this uncharted territory step by step.
-There were up and downs, of course, but eventually I began to realize that I could make this a profession and I haven't looked back since.
+Although I then went on to university and built my own businesses outside the markets, I always had that interest in trading in the back of my mind.
+I started to research and realized that my business education had taught me almost nothing about what it actually meant to be a trader but I was determined to push through this uncharted territory step by step.
+There were numerous ups and downs along the way, of course, but eventually I came to the conclusion that I could make this a profession and I haven't looked back since.

 Like anyone who gets into this business without the proper training and education, I made mistakes.
 I did some foolish things in my early days and those mistakes cost money and were a source of lots of frustration and stress.
-It's not uncommon for new traders to go through this process but I also think these mistakes can and should be avoided.
-My goal with Samurai Trading Academy is to help traders avoid many of those costly pitfalls associated with this business through the combination of a thorough trading education, a solid trading plan, and an exceptional support system.
+It's not uncommon for new traders to go through this process but I also think these many of these mistakes can and should be avoided.
+My goal with Samurai Trading Academy is to help traders avoid many of the costly pitfalls associated with this business through the combination of a thorough trading education, a solid trading plan and an exceptional support system.

 Why did you start Samurai Trading Academy?

-I'll be the first to admit that a few years ago, the idea of building something like Samurai Trading Academy had never even crossed my mind.
+I'll be the first to admit that a few years ago the idea of building something like Samurai Trading Academy had never even crossed my mind.
 My own trading business was my primary focus and nearly all my energy was poured that direction except for a few collaborative research efforts with other full-time traders I knew well through various online forums.

 I didn't initially set out to teach at all but after a number of years trading professionally I did have two close friends who had expressed lots of interest in what I was doing and after a lot of coaxing I finally decided to work with them over a few months doing some hands-on coaching.
-I found teaching what I knew while seeing their skills and profitability grow to be a surprisingly rewarding experience that had the added bonus of improving my own trading, so I was eager to do more.
+I found teaching what I knew while seeing their skills and profitability grow to be a surprisingly rewarding experience that had the added bonus of improving my own trading and perspective, which made me eager to further explore teaching others.
 I then set myself to breaking down my Forex methods in an easy to understand way so that any trader would be able to pick them up and trade them or incorporate my methods into their own.
-It took weeks of work, but when I was done I sent it to a number of my friends and the response was incredibly positive.
+It took weeks of work but when I was done I sent it to a number of my friends and the response was incredibly positive.

-Despite some initial reservations about putting my methods out on the public forum that is the internet, the encouragement of trusted trading friends and their positive reactions eventually convinced me to give it a try.
+Despite some initial reservations about putting my methods out on the public forum that is the internet, the encouragement of trusted trading friends their positive reception eventually convinced me to give it a try.
 This turned out to be one of my best business decisions as it brought me in direct touch with dozens of high motivated traders and I was able to directly work with them to improve their trading results.
-Although I really enjoyed this limited training and coaching process involving coursebooks and email support, one request kept popping up and that was for a more in-depth and comprehensive training program.
-People were looking for more direct, personal coaching along with live market training so they could make the full transition to becoming a day trader.
+Although I really enjoyed this more limited training and coaching process involving coursebooks and email support, one request kept popping up and that was for a more in-depth and comprehensive training program.
+People were looking for more direct and personal coaching along with live market training so they could make the full transition to becoming a day trader.

 With that, Samurai Trading Academy was born.
 The goal was simple - to create consistently profitable day traders that could realize their financial freedom.
-To do this I built a program that combines technical knowledge in an extensive Curriculum, live market analysis and training, and total access to myself and other day trading professionals to support you along the way.
+To do this I built a program that combines technical knowledge in an extensive Curriculum, live market analysis and training, and total access to myself to support you along the way.

-If you can day trade yourself, why do you teach?
+If you can day trade yourself then why do you teach?